NASA-PDS/portal-drupal/README.md

 ²The 🥀 emoji is synonymous with "droop", which sounds like part of the word "Drupal" 🤭

 ³It's actually an _image_ registry; it doesn't register running containers.

+⁴This is currently set one of @nutjob4life's personal access tokens because we know his account has access to the Web Strategy Team's repositories.
+We should switch to a "service" account like `pdsen-ci` and ask if the Web Strategy Team will give it access.